 - Ford Galaxy, S-Max

-- SUVs – plenty of options here too, SUVs tend to be a bit shorter at the back, but should still fit within the criteria + they have a hidden bonus of higher wheelbase – allowing you to find the perfect spot even further off the road.
-The most common in the US and EU are:
+- SUVs – plenty of options here too, SUVs tend to be a bit shorter at the back, but should still fit within the criteria + they have a hidden bonus of a higher wheelbase – allowing you to find the perfect spot even further off the road.
+The most common are:

 - Toyota RAV4